AyjuYaas/BIM/05_BIM5th/readme.md

 # BIM 5th

-This Directory Contains all The Resources and Works Done on BIM 5th Semester
+This Directory Contains all The Resources and Works Done in BIM 5th Semester

 The Programming Languages Used: